demisto/content-docs/content-repo/extra-docs/articles/setup-google-maps.md

 3. (`ShowLocationOnMap` automation only) [Customize an  indicator layout](https://docs.paloaltonetworks.com/cortex/cortex-xsoar/6-5/cortex-xsoar-admin/manage-indicators/understand-indicators/customize-indicator-view-layouts/customize-an-indicator-type-layout.html).
    1. If using an out-of-the box layout, such as IP, duplicate/detach the layout.
    2. Edit the layout.
-   3. Drop and drag the **General Purpose Dynamic Section** onto the indicator page.
+   3. Drag and drop the **General Purpose Dynamic Section** onto the indicator page.
    4. In the **General Purpose Dynamic Section**, click **Edit button>Edit section settings**.
-   5. Edit the name as required. <br/> In this example, we will call it `General Purpose Dynamic Section - ShowLocationOnMap-Sample-Layout`.
+   5. Edit the name as required. <br/> In this example, we will call it `General Purpose Dynamic Section - ShowLocationOnMap`.
    6. In the **Automation Script** field, select **ShowLocationOnMap**.
     <br/> ![ShowLocatioOnMap](../../../docs/doc_imgs/reference/google-maps-gen-purpose.png).
    7. Click **OK**.